CarolineCollins/Assignment-3-MSB1015/logbook.md

  - when working in Notepad use UTF-8 character encoding

  #### Day 5
- Playing with simple.nf, commenting and deciphering the code Finding alterbative ways to write the same thing
+ "Playing with simple.nf, commenting and deciphering the code Finding alternative ways to write the same thing
  Then noticed that different runs of simple.nf were returning different answers.
  Sometimes prints 4 strings (of 5)
  Sometimes prints 2 strings or only 1!